Skip to main content

 Frequently asked questions

-The most noticeable difference is in flavor profile and ingredient structure.
-Martini and Cosmopolitan are built around different spirits or flavor combinations.
-The nutrition comparison on this page shows how they differ on calories, sugar, and alcohol — but flavor is usually the deciding factor.
+They differ in their overall build, flavor balance, ingredients, strength, serving style, or some combination of those factors.
+The nutrition comparison on this page shows how they differ on calories, sugar, and alcohol — but flavor and build are usually the deciding factors.

 Cosmopolitan has a different character shaped by its own ingredient combination.
 The comparison table above highlights how the two drinks differ on flavor direction as well as nutrition.